webrecorder/behaviors/README.md

 - `BUILD_BEHAVIORS`: should the api server build the behaviors before starting

 ### Docker
-To build the wr-behaviors docker image (`webrecorder/behaviors:latest`) execute `docker-compose build behaviors`.
+To build the wr-behaviors docker image (`webrecorder/behaviors:latest`) execute `docker-compose build`.

 The image created is suitable for building behaviors and running the behavior api server.

+The default configuration of the image is to run the api server, however you can substitute the default command with any of the cli commands listed previously.

 For more information please consult the provided `Dockerfile` and `docker-compose.yml` files.